YurongYou/Hindsight/data_preprocessing/lyft/LYFT_PREPROCESSING.md

 pip install -U git+https://github.com/lyft/nuscenes-devkit
 ```

-We have been experimenting with an earlier version of lyft dataset, which contains
+We have been experimenting with an earlier version of lyft dataset
+(obtained on Aug 16 2019, now this version seems not available from the official website),
-fewer sequences than the lastest version.
+which contains fewer sequences than the lastest version and slightly different localization data.
 The sample tokens of the old version were dumped in
 `data_preprocessing/lyft/lyft_2019_train_sample_tokens.txt`.